Be Part Of My Story

 I also love talking to writers, about craft.
 And to journalists and bloggers about the writing process and the Chocoverse.

-I’m the author of the Chocoverse Science Fiction Series.
+I’m the author of The Chocoverse Science Fiction Series and The Bean to Bar Mysteries.
 I like to tell stories that involve complex characters caught up in sticky situations larger than themselves, with no easy answers in sight.
 If you’re looking for flawed romantic leads, danger and adventure, and optimistic multicultural themes, you’re probably in the right place.

 Over 14 years experience teaching creative writing for both teens and adults.
 My classes emphasize sound psychological character creation, and will help you ensure that your characters are displaying agency right off the bat, which will ensure that your story has momentum.

-I write fiction about chocolate, aliens, lovesick AIs, time travel, VR and more.
+I write fiction about chocolate, aliens, solving murders, saving the galaxy, falling in love and more.
 My stories usually have a comedic element that comes across as the hope the characters need to get through the toughest times.